Farzane-Ka/deep-learning/nn-image-classification/README.md

    * This function first initializes the parameters W (weights) and b (bias) to random values.

    * For num_iterations, loops through and computes the gradient decent for the cost function:
-    * makes a forward propagation, computes the cost, makes a backward propagation:
+    * makes a forward propagation (using Relu for layers 1 to L-1, and sigmoid for L), computes the cost, makes a backward propagation:

-    * AL, caches = L_model_forward(X, parameters)
+    * AL, caches = L_model_forward(X, parameters) (GOTO [a link](https://github.com/Farzane-Ka/deep-learning/blob/main/nn-image-classification/L-model-design))
     * cost=compute_cost(AL, Y)
     * grads= L_model_backward(AL, Y, caches)
     * parameters=update_parameters(parameters, grads, learning_rate)